Bulk Nutritional Yeast Flakes, also known as "Nootch,"

-An absolute favourite in our community, nutritional yeast is a versatile 'superfood' that can be used as a topping to pretty much anything, or as a core ingredient to many dishes (especially when it comes to vegan and healthy cooking).
+An absolute favorite in our community, nutritional yeast is a versatile 'superfood' that can be used as a topping for pretty much anything or as a core ingredient in many dishes (especially when it comes to vegan and healthy cooking).

-Nutritional yeast has a cheesy & nutty flavour combination, making it ideal to use when making plant based cheese sauces and dishes.
-A great cheese alternative for those wanting to live a more healthy life style yet still your the yummy cheese flavour in your favourite foods.
+Nutritional yeast has a cheesy and nutty flavor combination, making it ideal to use when making plant-based cheese sauces and dishes.
+A great cheese alternative for those wanting to live a more healthy lifestyle yet still enjoy the yummy cheese flavor in their favorite foods.

-Nutritional yeast is a food additive made from a single-celled organism, Saccharomyces Cerevisiae, which is grown on molasses (any sometimes other things like corn) and then harvested, washed, and dried with heat to kill or “deactivate” it.
-Because it’s inactive, it doesn’t froth or grow like baking yeast does so it has no leavening ability.
-Don’t worry; no animals are harmed in this process because yeasts are members of the fungi family, like mushrooms, not animals.
+Nutritional yeast is a food additive made from a single-celled organism, Saccharomyces cerevisiae, which is grown on molasses (or sometimes other things like corn) and then harvested, washed, and dried with heat to kill or "deactivate" it.
+Because it’s inactive, it doesn’t froth or grow like baking yeast does, so it has no leavening ability.
+Don’t worry; no animals are harmed in this process because yeasts are members of the fungi family, like mushrooms, and not animals.

-As you can guess from its name, nutritional yeast is packed with nutrition, particularly B-vitamins, folic acid, selenium, zinc, and protein.
-It’s low in fat, is gluten-free, and contains no added sugars or preservatives.
+As you can guess from its name, nutritional yeast is packed with nutrition, particularly B vitamins, folic acid, selenium, zinc, and protein.
+It’s low in fat, gluten-free, and contains no added sugars or preservatives.

 The vitamins and minerals are all well and good, but truthfully, most people use nutritional yeast for its flavor.